 If your credit score is above 680, congratulations!
 You’re considered a “prime” customer, and you can typically expect lower interest rates and fewer requirements or documentation to get financed.
 Rates vary, but prime customers can look forward to interest rates in the single digits.

 If you’re considered prime, that doesn’t mean your work is done.
 Continue to maintain healthy credit habits by strengthening your financial standing and striving for a lifetime of good credit.

 Near Prime: 620-679

-Sometimes near-prime customers simply need to adjust a few of their credit habits to move their way into prime territory.
+Sometimes, near-prime consumers simply need to adjust a few of their credit habits to move into prime territory.
 Knowing how credit works, how credit is built and how often to check your credit report are a few ways to make sure you’re on the right path.

 If your credit score is considered subprime, there are steps you can take to help improve it.
 Know what makes up your credit score and begin developing productive credit habits to start getting on the right path.